nus-cs2103-AY2223S2/tp/docs/team/hj-prk.md

 * **Enhancements to existing features**:
     * Refactor and rename many traces of AB3.
-    * Enhanced JavaDocs.
-    * Modify existing test cases.
+    * Modify existing test cases to work with PowerCards.

 * **Documentation**:
     * User Guide: